domi385/bioinformatics/README.md

 ```

 ### Installing
-Guide for seting up the project.
+Guide for setting up the project.

 #### Setting up minimap2
 Minimap2 is used to calculate overlaps between reads and reads, reads and contigs.
-Minimap is avaliable on [github](https://github.com/lh3/minimap2) and is described in
+Minimap2 is available on [GitHub](https://github.com/lh3/minimap2) and is described in
 > Li, H. (2018).
 Minimap2: pairwise alignment for nucleotide sequences.
 > Bioinformatics. [doi:10.1093/bioinformatics/bty191][doi]